ceitel/PCVR_ADB_Kiosk/README.md

 # PCVR_ADB_Kiosk

-Automates Meta Quest Link mode and launches a dedicated PCVR app using ADB and Task Scheduler.
-Designed for institutional deployments, it handles headset state, app focus, and edge-case recovery.
+This repository contains automation and diagnostic tools developed for institutional PCVR deployments using Meta Quest and Pico headsets.
+Scripts were created and field-tested in the **VR lab of the Department of Biomedical Sciences at Colorado State University**, supporting large-scale, ceiling-mounted PCVR stations.

+The tools streamline headset state management, app launching, and remote diagnostics using ADB and Task Scheduler.
+They are shared openly to support similar deployments at other institutions.

+---

 ## Contents